dimantha1234/pipedream/component-api-new.md

 Deploy or contribute to curated open source components in Pipedream's Github repo.
 Or author, deploy and maintain your own via your standard CI/CD process.

-## CLI
+## Installing the CLI

-You can develop components locally and deploy via the CLI.
+Several examples below use the CLI.
 To install it, run:

 ```bash
 curl https://cli.pipedream.com/install | sh